 The main washrooms are upstairs.
 From the entrance to the lobby, you will see stairs on your right.
 They lead to the washrooms.
 There are railings on both sides.

-This is what it will look like at the top of the stairs.
+Below is a picture of what it looks like at the top of the stairs.
 Follow this hall to get to the washrooms.
 The lights in this hall are fluorescent.